- 856 views

 - Playa Illetes and Llevant are two of the island’s stunning beaches with creamy white sand and translucent turquoise waters.

 - A self-guided bike tour is the best way to discover this unspoiled island thanks to its small size and number of bike trails meandering along the coastline and through the countryside.
 Rent a bike in the arrival port city of La Savina and take off for the day.

 - The tranquil beach scene can sometimes be ruined by day-trippers from Ibiza.

 - The lack of big resorts and family-friendly facilities make it difficult to entertain children here.

 The best Balearic Island for you heavily depends on how you prefer to spend your time.
-The Balearic Islands’ versatility allows it to cater to every kind of holiday.
-Vacation priorities aside, any visitor will find enough satisfaction just lounging on their world-class beaches, feasting on Mediterranean cuisine, and enjoying the bounty of natural beauty of the Balearic Islands.
+Its versatility allows it to cater to every kind of holiday.
+Vacation priorities aside, any visitor on a Spain tour will find enough satisfaction just lounging on their world-class beaches, feasting on Mediterranean cuisine, and enjoying the bounty of natural beauty of the Balearic Islands.

 Traveling to Spain?
 Chat with a local travel specialist in Spain who can help organize your trip.

 Sean O'Rourke Travel Expert in Portugal & Spain